Name | ubo-app JSON |

 Be aware that at the moment, Ubo app sends crash reports to Sentry.
 Soon we will limit this to beta versions only.

-- Access and control basic RPi utilities and settings
+- Access and control basic Linux utilities and settings

 - gRPC API for remote control - find sample clients [here](https://github.com/ubopod/ubo-grpc-clients)

-The app functions even if some of these hardware elements are not provided, however some of the features that rely on these hardware components may not function.
+The app still functions even if some special hardware elements (audio, infrared rx/tx, sensors, etc) are not provided.
+The features that rely on these hardware components just won't function.
 For example, WiFi onboarding with QR code requires a camera onboard.

 ### Pre-packaged image